 – The file must be written in English; size is 1200 x 630 px in jpeg and pdf.

-– The posters will be available on a dedicated Facebook page where the authors can chat with the readers, and on the Summit’s platform.
+– The posters will be available on a dedicated Facebook page where the authors can chat with the readers from the broader audience.

 How to make a good poster?